By Yinka Adegoke

 Carey briefly worked under another media mogul John Malone, after Murdoch swapped his stake in DirecTV for Malone's News Corp holding.

-"Chase is the consummate media executive," said Greg Maffei, Chief Executive of Malone's Liberty Media Corp
+"Chase is the consummate media executive," said Greg Maffei, Chief Executive of Malone's Liberty Media Corp <LINTA.O>.
+"He drove DirecTV to a video leadership position with timely investments in HD and sports," said Maffei.

 Another person close to Carey, both in business and outside work, said he already effectively runs News Corp.